bgachara/bgachara.github.io/posts/language_apps.md

   - interpreters
 ---

-`Notes from Language Implementation Patterns: Create your own DSL and General Programming Languages`
+## Language Implementation Patterns: Create your own DSL and General Programming Languages

-*This is any program that processes, analyzes or translates an input file* *Implementing a language means building an application that executes or performs tasks according to sentences in that language*
+- This is any program that processes, analyzes or translates an input file.
+- Implementing a language means building an application that executes or performs tasks according to sentences in that language.

-By relieving the brain of all unnecessary work, a good notation sets it free to concentrate on more advanced problems. . . .
+- By relieving the brain of all unnecessary work, a good notation sets it free to concentrate on more advanced problems. . . .
 Civilization advances by extending the number of important operations which we can perform without thinking about them.

 A.N Whitehead